WrenMcQueary/inner_wilds/README.md

 A state can redirect to only one other state, but you can implement a chain of state redirects with unlimited length.

 ### Changing other game elements
-These changes won't affect your `main.exe` file until you recompile it on a Windows machine with the terminal command `pyinstaller main.py`.
-If you used `uv sync` to set up a virtual environment for this repository and activated it with `source .venv/bin/activate` or `source .venv/Scripts/activate`, you will already be able to run PyInstaller.
+These changes won't affect your `main.exe` file until you recompile it.
 - **Splash screen:** Edit the `splash_title` variable in `source/splash.py`
 - **Splash screen song:** Replace `source/audio/Inner Wilds.mp3` with a different mp3 file.
 - **Name of the save file, save file header, or prefix of save file trick entries:** Edit the `SHIP_LOG_PATH`, `SHIP_LOG_HEADER`, and/or `LOG_ENTRY_SIGNIFIER` variables in `source/saving_and_loading.py`.
 - **Choice text for returning to a hub**: Edit the `HUB_RETURN_CHOICE_STRING` variable in `source/flowchart_importing.py`.

+## Recompiling the exe
+Recompiling the exe can only be performed on Windows.
+Recompiling is necessary to apply certain changes to `main.exe`, but if you're just running Python instead, it's never necessary.

+On a Windows machine, you can recompile with the terminal command `pyinstaller main.py`.
+If you used `uv sync` to set up a virtual environment for this repository and activated it with `source .venv/bin/activate` or `.venv\Scripts\activate`, you will already be able to run PyInstaller.

+Finally, delete `_internal/` and `main.exe`, and replace them with their counterparts found inside `dist/main/`.